Guide

 • Simplicity enables depth: A clean interface allows deeper engagement with complex ideas.

-• Persistence creates value: Unlike fleeting chats, knowledge graphs accumulate insights over time.
+• Persistence creates value: Unlike fleeting chats, mind maps accumulate insights over time.

 Dialectic is an open source, single-person project by Tom Berman.
 View source on GitHub.